klu-2200031955/Aptitude-Telegram-Bot/README.md

 1. Create a new **Web Service** on Render.
 2. Set the environment variables `BOT_TOKEN` and `WEBHOOK_URL`.
 3. Deploy the repository.
+4. Ensure **UptimeRobot** is configured to ping the `/ping` endpoint every 5 minutes to keep the bot active.

 ## Telegram Bot
 You can use the bot here: [Aptitude Telegram Bot](https://t.me/Aptitude_Questions_Bot)